SiyuXiao8/paint-app/README.md

 # Final Project
 Project overview of Networked painting application - https://www.youtube.com/watch?v=gVrQUcaz_BY

-Features: (clients can use keyboard or mouse)
+Features: (clients can use keyboard input or mouse clicks to use these features)
 - undo/redo of painting actions
 - change brush sizes
 - change brush types